You’ve got questions? We’ve got answers!

 How long does it take to get my results?

-Our typical turn-around time is 5 business days.
-Rush charges may apply for 48-hour or weekend/holiday processing.
+Our typical turn-around time is 7-10 business days.
+Additional charges apply for faster processing.

 How do I submit a sample?

-Federal law prohibits the transfer of marijuana related products through the U.S. mail system, requiring all samples to be hand delivered to us.
-Please call us to make arrangements to submit your samples.
+Federal law prohibits the transfer of marijuana-related products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.

 How much does it cost?